elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ---

-Generate a (potentially outdated) blocklist from local database using malicious URL statuses attained from past scans
+Generate a blocklist from local database using malicious URL statuses attained from past scans

 -   :heavy_check_mark: Retrieve URLs with malicious statuses (attained from past scans) from local database, and generate a blocklist
 -   :memo: Sources: **DomCop TOP10M**, **Domains Project**